ky6taka/ky6taka/README.md

 - ✨ Interested in Web development.

--  🍂 Not a Programmer I just love studying, develop, and experiment with programs and amazing things on the internet.
+-  🍂 Not a Programmer I just like studying, develop, and experiment with programs and amazing things on the internet.

 ### &nbsp;Languages & Tools: